wkumari/draft-vandergaast-edns-client-subnet/README.md

 7.1.2.
 Stub Resolvers

-   A Stub Resolver MAY generate DNS queries with an ECS option set to indicate its own level of privacy via SOURCE PREFIX-LENGTH.
+   A Stub Resolver MAY generate DNS queries with an ECS option that sets SOURCE PREFIX-LENGTH to limit how network information should be revealed.
 An Intermediate Nameserver that receives such a query MUST NOT make queries that include more bits of client address than in the originating query.

    A SOURCE PREFIX-LENGTH of 0 means the Recursive Resolver MUST NOT add